ragmha/studies/js/modern-js.md

 ```

-> Getters and Setters are psudo-properties that return or set a dynamically computed value

 * `get` - is a property that enables us to dynamically retrieve the value of properties based on the internal state of the object.